ronakupadhyaya/Horizons-week-03/day5/horizonstarter-ajax/README.md

 ### Getting started

-You should be building on top of your Horizon Starter code from yesterday.
-You may also start with the [solution code](../../day4/horizonstarter/solution) from that project if you prefer.
+Build on top of your Horizon Starter code from yesterday.

+If you want a clean slate, you may also start with the [solution code](../../day4/horizonstarter/solution) from yesterday.
+We don't recommend that.

 ## Phase 1.
 Creating an API